-Just because you don’t want to spend an arm and a leg on a stroller doesn’t mean you have to sacrifice on features or settle for a model that’s a nightmare to fold.
-The Baby Trend Rocket Stroller is the perfect option for parents of older babies (able to sit up unassisted) that want an easy-to-use stroller without breaking the bank.
+Just because you don’t want to spend an arm and a leg on a stroller doesn’t mean you have to sacrifice features or settle for a model that’s a nightmare to fold.
+The Baby Trend Rocket Stroller is a great option for parents of babies who are able to sit up unassisted and want an easy-to-use stroller without breaking the bank.

-Considerations: This stroller features minimal recline capabilities and cannot be paired with a bassinet or car seat.
-You’ll want to save this one for babies who are 6 months old or can sit up unassisted.
+The biggest downside of this stroller is that it features minimal recline capabilities and can’t be paired with a bassinet or car seat.
+You’ll want to save this one for children 6 months old or who can sit up unassisted.

 Best baby stroller for travel

 Anyone who’s ever flown with a baby knows how stressful it can be to check your stroller at the gate — like you weren’t stressed enough as it is?
 Luckily, this Pockit stroller folds down into a self-standing compact configuration that can even fit in an overhead luggage bin.